Withdrawal method (coitus interruptus)

 What you can expect

 - Properly time withdrawal.
-When a man feels he's about to ejaculate, he must withdraw his penis from the woman's vagina.
-Make sure that ejaculation occurs away from the woman's genitals.
+When you feel like ejaculation is about to happen, withdraw the penis from the vagina.
+Make sure that ejaculation occurs away from the vagina.

 - Take precautions before having sex again.
-If you plan to have sex again within a short period of time, make sure the man urinates and cleans off the tip of his penis first.
-This will help remove any remaining sperm from the previous ejaculation.
+If you plan to have sex again soon, urinate and clean off the tip of the penis first.
+This will help remove any remaining sperm from the last ejaculation.

-If ejaculation isn't properly timed and you're concerned about pregnancy, consult your health care provider about emergency contraception.
+If ejaculation isn't properly timed and you're concerned about pregnancy, talk with your health care provider about emergency contraception.